-The courses within this block aim to give the student a broadened and/or deepened competency within language teaching and learning and the specific research area.
+The courses within this block aim to give the student a broadened and/or deepened competency within linguistics and the specific research area.

 Course structures and contents are decided by the main supervisor and student, and the director of research studies and the examiner.
 Courses are documented in the individual study plan.